Equivariant weight filtration for real algebraic varieties with action: Equivariant weight filtration for real algebraic -varieties

 \subsection{Equivariant weight spectral sequence(s)}

-The equivariant weight complex induces a converging spectral sequence, that we call the equivariant weight spectral sequence and denote by $\{ {}^G\!E^r, {}^G\!d^r \}$.
-According to the last remark of the previous subsection, it converges to the equivariant weight filtration.
-We reindex it, just as in \cite{MCP} section 1.3, putting
+The equivariant weight complex induces a spectral sequence, that we call the equivariant weight spectral sequence and denote by $\{ {}^G\!E^r, {}^G\!d^r \}$, which converges to the equivariant weight filtration.
+We reindex it, setting, as in \cite{MCP} section 1.3,